Local history - John Nelson 1878 - 1917

 The London Gazette records that Major Herbert Nelson, Border Regiment, Distinguished Service Order (DSO), attained the rank of temporary Brigadier General.

-In 1917 Herbert Nelson was commander of 88th Brigade at the Battle of Cambrai, the year his youngest brother John was killed at Vimy Ridge.
+In 1917 Herbert Nelson was commander of 88th Brigade at the Battle of Cambrai, the year his youngest brother John was declared missing in action at Vimy Ridge.

 His wife, Edith Frances Wright Nelson spent her last years as a pensioner at Mary Tudor Tower, Windsor Castle where she died in 1964.